 What happens if my pet’s nails get too long?

-We have a variety of nail clippers that suit different pets - from the very small to the very big.
-Make an appointment with our nurses today to have your pet’s nails checked or cut.
+We have a variety of nail clippers that suit different pets - from the very small to the very tall.
+Make an appointment today to have your pet’s nails checked.
 We can also teach you how to do it if you would prefer to cut them yourself.